The views expressed by the host on this program documented to be almost always right 99.6% of the time.

 Never.

-It's only you people who are castigated and characterized and portrayed as a bunch of kook idiot extreme lunatics.
+It's only you people who are castigated and characterized and portrayed as a bunch of kook, idiot, extreme lunatics.

 They thought they had him buried.

-They think it's taken her out, same thing with Kane.
+They think they've taken her out.

-I think they've taken him out, then they thought they had taken Newt out.
+Then they thought they had taken Newt out.

-And now here's Newt leading in the polls, and they're they're panicking beside themselves, know what to do.
+And they're panicking, beside themselves, know what to do.

-He is not supposed to have resurrected like this.
+He's not supposed to have resurrected like this.

 Now, I'll tell you something else that's coming.